azuredevcollege/trainingdays/day3/challenges/01-challenge-cosmosdb.md

 ### Why to use it?

-From the documentation: The Azure Cosmos DB change feed enables efficient processing of large datasets with a high volume of writes.
+The Azure Cosmos DB change feed enables efficient processing of large datasets with a high volume of writes.
 The change feed also offers an alternative to querying an entire dataset to identify what has changed.
 This section focuses on giving an overview of the Cosmos DB change feed, how to consume it and a sample where an Azure Function consumes the message from the change feed.

 Azure Cosmos DB is a service that is well-suited for streaming applications like IoT, gaming, but also retail and operational logging applications.
 It is often used in microservices-based application due to the features it offers with the change feed.
 A common design pattern in all these applications is to use changes to the data to trigger additional actions.
 Examples of additional actions include: